Chapter 7 : Back to School

 She just huffed and looked away.

-"And Malin, you know how Kat is.
+"And Mel, you know how Kat is.
 She's a bitch and doesn't say things the right way.
-But you still shouldn't have said what you did."
+But you still shouldn't have said what you did about her."

-Sensing that both parties had lost their drive to fight, Mina and I released them.
+Sensing that both parties had lost their drive to fight, Ariadne and I released them.
 Kat glared at the wall for a few moments, her fists clenched, before spinning on her heel and storming out the door.
-Malin stood staring at the ground before she sunk down to the bed behind her.
+Mel stood staring at the ground before she sunk down to the bed behind her.
 Her voice was coming back, the silencing charm wearing off.

-"Don't worry Malin, don't let what she said get to you.
-You know her, she just doesn't express her feelings well and you shocked her, well all of us, with your news."
+"Don't worry Mel, don't let what she said get to you.
+You know her, she just doesn't express her feelings well and you shocked us with your news."

-"Whatever; I don't care."
-She shrugged off the arm I had around her shoulders and walked off to her dorm, I presume.
+"Whatever, I don't care."
+She shrugged off the arm I had around her shoulders and walked off to the bathroom.

 Great.
 It was our first day back to school and two of my best friends were fighting.

 I woke up the next morning to a sound that I really didn't miss hearing over summer: my alarm clock.
-As I rolled over to turn it off, Ariana and Francine, my two other roommates besides Mina, were already up and moving about the room.
+As I rolled over to turn it off, Francine and Daevia were already up and moving about the room.

 "Can someone tell me why I'm not asleep right now?"
-I heard Mina grumble from under her pillow two beds over.
+I heard Mel grumble from under her pillow two beds over.

 "Come on, rise and shine!
 We've got class in an hour."

 "I'm just an early-bird I guess," she smiled and threw her long dark hair over her shoulder as she talked.
 One of my arms was completely dead from hanging over the edge of my bed all night.
-I used my right to bring it up next to me and sat up, swinging my legs out from under the covers and setting my feet on the ground.
+I used my right to drag it up next to my face.
+Once I had some of the feeling back I swung my legs out from under the covers and set my feet on the ground.
 I let out a huge yawn before I got up and stumbled to the bathroom.

 I paused momentarily, half-way through a stroke, trying to remember what class I had last today.
-Mina walked in then and scoffed at me.
+Mel walked in and scoffed at my position.

 "What happened, did you get stuck?"